Sunshine pop: Formative acts and commercial breakthrough

-Stanley highlights Boettcher, alongside Randy Newman and Van Dyke Parks, as further examples of formative soft rock writers who "had a strong sense of the Great American Songbook and, quite often, sharp humor".
-Parks’ debut single "Come to the Sunshine", recorded in early 1966 and released that September, preceded the trend of sunlit-themed records like Donovan's "Sunshine Superman" (July) and the Beatles’ "Good Day Sunshine" (August).
+Van Dyke Parks' debut single "Come to the Sunshine", recorded in early 1966 and released that September, preceded the trend of sunlit-themed records like Donovan's "Sunshine Superman" (July) and the Beatles’ "Good Day Sunshine" (August).
+Stanley references Boettcher and Parks, alongside Randy Newman, as further examples of formative soft rock writers who "had a strong sense of the Great American Songbook and, quite often, sharp humor".
 Many preeminent Los Angeles-based producers had emulated the Beach Boys' orchestrations following their May 1966 release Pet Sounds, though the group's continued association with sunshine pop through singles such as "Good Vibrations" (October 1966) and "Heroes and Villains" (July 1967) were limited to "the spirit of the sound", according to Murray.
 (Note: Jimmy Webb later described Pet Sounds as a critical touchstone for his peers, while Warner Bros.
 Records staff producer Lenny Waronker, whose subsequent work included collaborations with acts such as Harpers Bizarre alongside Newman and Parks, also acknowledged the album's widespread influence on California-based producers and songwriters: "Brian affected us all".)